 Further information: EWI Installation Guide

 - What Is The Best Type Of Insulation?

 Your choice of insulation should be based upon your budget and any particular requirements you may have; there is no single ‘best’ type of insulation but there are two main types:

 One of the most cost effective solutions to give good insulation performance, combined with the benefit of being lightweight and easy to work with.

 - Mineral Fibre (Rock Wool)

 Offers good insulation performance at a mid-range cost and is the best choice where fire resistance is top of the list of requirements.

-Other ‘Green’ insulation boards are available such as Cork, and Wood Fibre.
+Other types of insulant may be specified and ‘Green’ insulation boards are available such as Cork, and Wood Fibre.

 Your Specialist Contractor will be able to advise on the most suitable type of insulation for your property.